sábado, 14 de febrero de 2026

 No había vencido a la tecnología, ni descubierto una conspiración.
 Había, simplemente, regresado a su mundo natural, de silencio y papel, donde los únicos espías eran los recuerdos que vivían en él.
 Y desde ese refugio, podía volver a ser generoso.

 Por eso, cuando llegó el cumpleaños de Clara, le entregó un regalo inesperado con una nota de agradecimiento: un gato tuerto y callejero.
 Un ser vivo, tangible, lleno de misterios silenciosos.
 Clara sonrió, perpleja.
-Y el animal, como si supiera que su destino no era otro, se instaló en el sofá de su nueva ama y, desde allí, no tardó en adueñarse de toda la casa.
+Y el animal, como si supiera que su destino no era otro, se instaló en el sofá de su ama y, desde allí, no tardó en adueñarse de toda la casa.

 mvf